alexburn17/spacetime_python/docs/documentation.md

 ###`cubeObj.methods():`
 **Description:**  Cube objects are the main operational unit in the spacetimepy package.
 Cube objects are cleaned, aligned D-dimensioal cube-liek datasets that minamally contain a data cube, a time dimension, and latitude and longitude (y, x) dimensions.
 They are the output of the `make_cube()` function.
-Cube objects may be passed to functions like `cube_smasher()`, `cube_plotter()` etc. to be operated on mathematically or functionally and visulized.
+Cube objects may be passed to functions like `cube_smasher()`, `cube_plotter()` etc. to be operated on mathematically or functionally and visualized.
 **General output of methods:** The associated value for the cube object as specified by the method.

 * `get_GDAL_data()` - Extracts orignal data object